By Lambert Strether of Corrente.

 The lawsuit stems from a dispute over fees the Kansas Department for Children and Families paid into a state debt collection program run by the Kansas Department of Administration between 2003 and 2010.
 DCF typically seeks reimbursement from the federal government for a portion of the fees it pays into the program.

 The Department of Administration each year files documents with the federal government about the federal funding the state plans to claim.
 Until 2013, the agency never included the revenue it retained from administering the debt collection program in the filings.

-“During that prior time period, the KDOA had to help prepare the filings and “never once” did it include the debt collection revenue in its draft filings, the lawsuit says.
+“During that prior time period, the KDOA had relied in good faith on a consultant” to help prepare the filings and “never once” did it include the debt collection revenue in its draft filings, the lawsuit says.
 The federal government asked about the debt collection revenue in 2012, the lawsuit says, and an audit began.
 Kansas worked with HHS to provide documentation, but the federal agency refused to negotiate a compromise, the lawsuit says.

 There’s that honor system again.

 The consultant, Maximus Consulting Services, is an arm of Maximus, which has had other contracts with Kansas throughout the years.

 Oopsie.
 Then there are the problems with the “KanCare Clearinghouse.”
 Kansas City Star, February 22, 2018: